 - Part 2: 3 Best Moderate Family Hikes, good for ages 6 and up

-- Part 3: 3 Best Strenuous Family Hikes, good for teens and up
+- Part 3: 3 Best Challenging Family Hikes, good for teens and up

 These easy north bay area hikes are stroller friendly, and great for taking small children along.
 On one of them you could also scooter or bicycle and do some wine tasting!

 Description: 2 mile lollipop, jogging stroller friendly, dogs allowed in leash, parking fee